PaddlePaddle/Paddle/doc/v2/howto/rnn/hrnn_rnn_api_compare_en.rst

 Model configuration
 ------------------------------------------

 Firstly, let's look at the configuration of single-layer RNN.
-The hightlight part of line 9 to line 15 is the usage of single-layer RNN.
+The hightlighted part of line 9 to line 15 is the usage of single-layer RNN.
 Here we use the pre-defined RNN process function in PaddlePaddle.
 In this function, for each time step, RNN passes through an LSTM network.

 ..  literalinclude:: ../../../../paddle/gserver/tests/sequence_layer_group.conf
     :language: python